 The wait for PSAT results can be nerve-wracking.
 It's likely your first time taking an SAT-like test, and the PSAT can give you a sense of what range your final SAT score is likely to be.
 Plus, if you score high enough, there's a lot of potential scholarship money available.

 So when is the wait over?
 When are PSAT scores released?
 We explain when you'll get your PSAT results, walk you through the complete PSAT timeline, and offer suggestions on what to do once you have your scores.

-Exclusive Free Bonus: Download a free guide containing our top 5 strategies for improving your SAT score by 240 points (160 points on the New SAT scale).
+Exclusive Free Bonus: Download a free guide containing our top 5 strategies for improving your SAT score by 160 points.
 After you get your PSAT score back, you'll want to know how to improve it.

-Step 2: Scores Are Released Online December 12th
+Step 2: PSAT Scores Are Released Online in December

 In addition to the online reports, College Board is still sticking to its tradition of giving paper PSAT score reports to schools and having the schools distribute those to students.
 If the College Board sticks to their schedule from last year, you'll get them sometime in January, but the exact date hasn't been released yet.